ibm-cloud-docs/apiconnect/ri-call-apim-apis.md

 The REST APIs provided by {{site.data.keyword.apiconnect_short}} V10 Reserved require authentication for use.
 To call an API interactively, you can log into the toolkit CLI with an option to generate the API key.
 To call an API programmatically, you can generate an API key and then exchange it for an IBM Cloud IAM Bearer token.
 {: shortdesc}

 This requirement applies only to the APIs that are provided by {{site.data.keyword.apiconnect_short}}.
-You do not need the token for calling APIs that you imported or created.
-The token is intended for use with the IBM ID and might not work with other user registries.
+You do not need the API key for calling APIs that you imported or created.
+The API key is intended for use with the IBM ID and might not work with other user registries.

 This topic applies only to the V10 Reserved edition of {{site.data.keyword.apiconnect_short}}.
 For information on calling {{site.data.keyword.apiconnect_short}} APIs in V5, see [Calling APIs provided by API Connect V5](/docs/apiconnect?topic=apiconnect-call_apim_apis).
 {: note}